legendu-net/blog/misc/content/2019-03-02-spacevim-tips.markdown

     By default,
     `<leader>` is `\` so you can use `\qr` to record macros in SpaceVim.

+3. Custom configuration files are in the directory `$HOME/.SpaceVim.d`.

 ## Some Useful Key Bindings